LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Experiments

-\rparagraph{\method generalizes well across domains and short-form QA} Tables \ref{tab:freeform_sentence_llama} and \ref{tab:iterative_sentence_llama} show that \method generalizes effectively to diverse datasets such as Bios and PopQA.
-To assess cross-format transfer, we test the model's ability to adapt to short-form confidence estimation using the TriviaQA dataset~\cite{joshi-etal-2017-triviaqa}, a benchmark for short-form QA.
-As shown in Table~\ref{tab:triviaqa} (Appendix \ref{short-form_QA}), our RL-trained models achieve competitive ECE and AUROC scores compared to the baselines.
+\rparagraph{\method generalizes well across domains and short-form QA} Table \ref{tab:freeform+iterative_sentence_llama} shows that \method generalizes effectively to diverse datasets such as Bios and PopQA.
+To assess cross-format transfer, we test the model's ability to adapt to short-form confidence estimation using the TriviaQA dataset~\citep{joshi-etal-2017-triviaqa}, a benchmark for short-form QA.
+As shown in Table~\ref{tab:triviaqa} and Appendix \ref{short-form_QA}), our RL-trained models achieve competitive ECE and AUROC scores compared to the baselines.
 Notably, \method approaches the performance of the state-of-the-art RL-based method, RewardingDoubt \citep{stangel2025rewarding}, despite being trained on significantly less and fully out-of-domain data.
 More details are in Appendix~\ref{short-form_QA}.
 Overall, the results highlight the robustness and transferability of \method across both domains and task formats.

-\rparagraph{\method preserves response length and overall factuality} In the freeform tagging, our RL-trained models may produce different content compared to the vanilla untuned model.
-Table~\ref{tab:wildhallu_only} compares the generation lengths and factuality. \method maintains both response length and factual accuracy, confirming that our calibration improvements do not compromise informativeness.
-Full table for other datasets is in Appendix \ref{app:additional}.
+\rparagraph{\method preserves response length and overall factuality} In the freeform tagging, our RL-trained models may produce different content compared to the original model.
+We further compares the generation lengths and factuality. \method maintains both response length and factual accuracy, confirming that our calibration improvements do not compromise informativeness and showing no signs of reward hacking.
+Full details are in Appendix \ref{app:reward-hacking}.

+\rparagraph{\method is complementary to sampling-based signals} As shown in Table~\ref{tab:combination} (with more details in Appendix~\ref{app:hybrid}), combining \dpo with LUQ consistently boosts Spearman correlation by $\approx 5$ points on average.
+This improvement indicates that verbalized and sampling-based signals are complementary; their fusion significantly enhances the ranking of low- vs. high-confidence cases.
+The gains demonstrate that \method can be effectively integrated with existing UQ methods to further improve long-form confidence estimation.